 The older employers are aware of professional behaviour at the workplace.
 This is why they choose older employees upon youngsters.

-They do not have much awareness about business.
+They do not have much awareness of the business.
 It will take them years to understand the big picture of how it works, so lack of practical knowledge they may not get along with the job.
 Which is called irresponsible in terms of workforce.

 Every situation is new to them, they may have bookish knowledge but when coming to practical it needs experience.

 So the burden automatically increases, since they have no idea of what consequences occur in the organization, they extend the time limit of the assigned task.

 In that case, if we look into the broad picture, the nonbillable hours increase for the company.
 It impacts the financial aspects.

 7. They find difficult to accept feedback: